 Wilmington Housing Authority

-Wilmington Housing Authority is a Public Housing Agency in Wilmington, Delaware that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-Sufficiency, and Veteran Affairs Supportive Housing (VASH) programs.
-As of February 20th, 2020, Wilmington Housing Authority has 1 waiting lists that are open now or opening soon.
+Wilmington Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-Sufficiency, and Veteran Affairs Supportive Housing (VASH) programs.
+As of October 1st, 2020, Wilmington Housing Authority has 1 waiting lists that are open now or opening soon.

 The 1, 2, 3, and 4-Bedroom Public Housing Waiting List is open indefinitely.